Salacia reticulata (Kothala Himbutu)

 Frequently asked questions about Salacia reticulata (Kothala Himbutu)

-Reported potential side effects may include: Increased gas, bloating, or loose stools due to carbohydrate malabsorption are most common.
+For most healthy adults, Salacia reticulata is well tolerated at studied doses.
+Reported effects can include: Increased gas, bloating, or loose stools due to carbohydrate malabsorption are most common.
 Mild stomach discomfort or borborygmi can occur with high-carbohydrate meals.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Salacia reticulata is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Insulin and sulfonylureas: additive hypoglycemic risk; coordinate dosing with prescriber.
+Possible interactions include: Insulin and sulfonylureas: additive hypoglycemic risk; coordinate dosing with prescriber.
 Acarbose and miglitol: overlapping alpha-glucosidase inhibition may increase gastrointestinal side effects.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(5 citations)